zephyrproject-rtos/zephyr/doc/services/smf/index.rst

 called.
 It has the following prototype:
 ``void smf_set_initial(smf_ctx *ctx, smf_state *state)``

+The state machine can be set to follow UML-style rules for transitions when :c:func:`smf_set_initial_uml` is called to set the initial state instead of :c:func:`smf_set_initial`.
+This function has the same signature as :c:func:`smf_set_initial`.

 To transition from one state to another, the :c:func:`smf_set_state` function is used and it has the following prototype:
 ``void smf_set_state(smf_ctx *ctx, smf_state *state)``